tencentyun/intlcloud-documents/yehe_doc/中间件与通信/消息队列 CKafka/动态与公告/Datahub 新功能发布记录_intl_en.md

 <th width="20%">Documentation</th>
 </tr><tr>
 <td>Messages with parsing failures can be discarded in a data distribution task with ES or ClickHouse being the data target</td>
 <td>If the data target is ES or ClickHouse, messages that failed to be parsed can be discarded.
-If you don’t discard them, exceptions may occur and data dumping will be stopped.</td>
+If you don't discard them, exceptions may occur and data dumping will be stopped.</td>
 <td>2022-03-09</td>
 <td><a href="https://intl.cloud.tencent.com/document/product/597/46826">Data Distribution to ES</a></td>
 </tr><tr>